julielinx/julielinx.github.io/_posts/2020-01-20-impostor_syndrome.md

 - I've played with [Kaggle data](https://www.kaggle.com/datasets) and worked my way through several of their [tutorials](https://www.kaggle.com/learn/overview)
 - I've read blogs and books, listened to podcasts, worked my way through a plethora of tutorials, and read more documentation than I'd wish on my worst enemy

+## The Problem

-Still, I feel like I can't convert all that knowledge to know-how - where I can actually implement solutions.
+I feel like I can't convert all that knowledge to know-how - where I can actually implement solutions.
 I feel like [an impostor](https://towardsdatascience.com/how-to-manage-impostor-syndrome-in-data-science-ad814809f068).

 So the question is, **how do I improve my skills and increase confidence in my abilities?**